Stephen Tetlow: Biography

 Tetlow left VOSA in 2008 to become the Chief Executive of the Institution of Mechanical Engineers.
 He resigned from the IMechE after members tabled a motion expressing no confidence in Stephen Tetlow to manage the affairs of the institute and the operation of its trading subsidiaries.
 This was the first such motion in the 170 years of the Institute.
 An IMechE statement says he has quit because “actions of certain members opposed to recent reforms have made it impractical for him to continue to deliver the vision of the future of the profession he shares with other major institutions.”
 He was a founder Non Executive Director of the National Skills Academy for Rail and Non Executive Director of Engineering UK.
 He currently lives in the Blackdown Hills, Devon in a house featured on Grand Designs.
 He has since led an expedition to South Georgia in order to retrace the steps of Ernest Shackleton to highlight the impact of global warming.

+Since resigning as CEO of IMECHE, he has systematically deleted all references to himself and the vote of no confidence the members had in him.
+Following his no confidence vote for VOSA, this was the second time his actions have led to his resignation.

 Tetlow is currently a Non Executive Director of The Student Loans Company and of The Driver and Vehicle Licensing Agency and previously The Planning Inspectorate.
 He is a fellow of The Institution of Engineering and Technology.